Marc Gonsalves

 Marc David Gonsalves (born 1972) is an American Northrop Grumman employee who was abducted by the Revolutionary Armed Forces of Colombia (FARC) and was held hostage from February 13, 2003, to July 2, 2008.
 He was rescued in Operation Jaque, along with the two other American contractors, Ingrid Betancourt, and eleven members of the Colombian security forces.
 On March 12, 2009, Gonsalves, Keith Stansell and Thomas Howes were each awarded the Secretary of Defense Medal for the Defense of Freedom.

 Biography

 Early life and education

 Marc Gonsalves is the son of George Gonsalves and Jo Rosano.
 He was raised in Bristol, Connecticut and has a brother.

 Career

 Gonsalves served as an imagery analyst in the United States Air Force for eight years prior to becoming a contractor employed by California Microwave Systems, a subsidiary of Northrop Grumman.

 Marriage and children

 Gonsalves and his ex-wife have three children.
-On July 17, 2008, Marc Gonsalves filed for divorce.

 Mission in Colombia

 Marc Gonsalves was part of a team of a dozen or so pilots and technicians overseen by the U.S. Southern Command.
 Their operation was dubbed the Southcom Reconnaissance System, and Northrop Grumman held the $8.6 million contract for the work.

 As the program became increasingly successful, several former pilots and others familiar with the program said civilian managers pushed flight crews farther over the jungles, often at night and sometimes 300 miles from their base.

 Their mission expanded, too, from locating targets in the illegal drug trade chosen by the American Embassy to keeping a lookout for leftist terrorist guerrillas, who also delved in the drug trade, including those of FARC.

 By 2002, pilots began to worry about what they perceived to be the lack of power and speed of their planes – the single-engine Cessna Caravan – for a country as big and mountainous as Colombia.

 Two pilots, Paul C. Hooper and Douglas C. Cocker, wrote letters in November and December 2002 to Northrop Grumman warning that flying single-engine planes was a recipe for disaster.
 The letters suggested that the Cessnas be replaced with twin-engine Beechcraft King Air 300s.

 The planes were not replaced, and the two pilots resigned.
 After two crashes, which temporarily halted the program, Northrop Grumman resumed the operation under a different name, the Colombia Surveillance System, using twin-engine planes.

 After the first crash, the program was transferred to a newly created company, CIAO Inc.